Last Updated on December 17, 2022

 Celebrate the holidays with our favorite British historian as she recreates the lavish Christmas festivities of Henry VIII.

-Read on for details about the program, 2020 airtime, and trailer.
-When you are done here, see Period Dramas for Christmas 2020.
+Read on for details about the program and the trailer.
+Check your local PBS listings for 2022 airtimes.

 Lucy Worsley, the historian who docudrama-dives into things that make watching period dramas more entertaining and informative, is back with “Lucy Worsley’s 12 Days of Tudor Christmas.”